umbraco/UmbracoDocs/12/umbraco-vendr/payment-providers/stripe/installation.md

 ![Umbraco package files list](../media/package-files-list.png)

-Once downloaded you should manually install the package by uploading it to the **local package installer** located in your back-office **Packages > Install Local** section.
+Once downloaded you should manually install the package by uploading it to the **local package installer** located in your backoffice **Packages > Install Local** section.
 Once uploaded, follow the on-screen instructions provided to complete the install.

 ![Installing an Umbraco Package via Local Umbraco Package](../media/umbraco_local_package_install.png)